v2saumb/conferencecentral/README.md

 ---

 ### class SendSessionEmailHandler(webapp2.RequestHandler):
-Handles the post request for sending emails for the session creattion
+Handles the post request for sending emails for the session creation

 ---

 ### class SendSpeakerEmailHandler(webapp2.RequestHandler):
-Handles the post request for sending emails for the session creattion to the speaker
+Handles the post request for sending emails for the session creation to the speaker

 **[Back to top](#table-of-contents)**
 ---